aetperf/FastTransfer-Documentation/index.md

 | SUSE Enterprise Linux         | 15.6                        | Arm64, x64            |
 | Ubuntu                        | 24.10, 24.04, 22.04, 20.04  | Arm64, x64            |

+Here is a page that documents how to check the certificate on Linux : [check linux certificate](./security/check_certificate_linux.md).

 ### Windows

 | OS                            | Versions                    | Architectures         |